 Real prevention starts by connecting with your child on a regular basis.
 The more time you spend talking to your children, the stronger bond you form.
 This can help to make certain your children come to you if any problems arise.

-Image by zalouk webdesign on Flickr’s Creative Commons.
+Image byon Flickr’s Creative Commons.